paulrougieux/eu_cbm_hat/docs/roadmap.md

 - Better error message in the case where the AIDB is absent (or an empty symbolic link).
   Current message is table species missing.

-## Bring libcbm_runner to feature parity with cbmcfs3_runner
+## Bring eu_cbm_hat to feature parity with cbmcfs3_runner

-- Bring libcbm_runner to feature parity with cbmcfs3_runner in terms of running CBM on the harmonized input data for the 26 EU countries.
+- Bring eu_cbm_hat to feature parity with cbmcfs3_runner in terms of running CBM on the harmonized input data for the 26 EU countries.

 - As of June 2021 the model output is volatile in memory.
 Add a mechanism to write the